Introduction

 Two suns

-It is on the movie ‘The Star’ that I started to think about Spotlights for Exterior Daylight Scenes.
+It is on the movie “The Star” that I started to think about spotlights for exterior daylight scenes.
 I did a sequence on a market where the main character, Bo the donkey, was confused, lost and desperately looking for his owner, Mary.
-The Color Key was done by Sean Eckols.
-Here is the establishing shot.
-Can you spot the cheat ?
+Here is the establishing shot (color key was done by Sean Eckols and George Taylor).
+Can you spot the lighting trick ?

 We started the sequence with an establishing shot where you could clearly see that two suns were present, in almost opposite directions.
 With a couple of blockers, we could fade them in without anyone noticing the trick.
 We needed to have several shots against the sun to confuse the spectator as well.
 It was an interesting challenge to do !

 I am using this example to show you how far we can go even with natural lights.
-Two different sun directions are not mistake, it is an artistic choice.
+Two different sun directions are not a mistake, it is an artistic choice.

 Sean Eckols : The intention was to create tension through the raking light and shadow play and the dust/haze as this was a tense moment in the story.
 Creating tension and confusion as Bo looked into the light and can only see silhouettes against the harsh light.
 We were just cheating the light to fit the story.

-It was a difficult choice to be approved by the supervisor and other artists.
+It was a difficult choice to be accepted by the supervisor and other artists.
 One of the reactions I got was : “Isn’t it going to confuse the artists to have two spotlights for the suns ?”
 Yes !
 That is the whole point of the sequence !
 We want to confuse the viewer with two suns to fully identify with the main character.

 Finally I want to state clearly that there was no crossed shadows on the floor.
 It would have killed the sequence.
-I worked hard to get this naturalist look so no one could notice the “double sun” trick.
+I worked hard to get this natural look so no one could notice the “double sun” trick.
 So except if your are lighting a football stadium, you should never render hard crossed shadows.

 Spotlight definition